technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 9. Switch back Azure portal  and update below command with AML workspace name and then run to get AML's object id

   +++az resource show  --resource-type "Microsoft.MachineLearningServices/workspaces" --name <your-workspace-name> --resource-group ResourceGroup1   --query "identity"+++

    ![](./media/image200.jpg)

 10. Update below command with the object id generated from above command and also update command with your Subscirption id and then run the command to assign the rol.

-+++az role assignment create --assignee <AML ObjectID> --role "Azure Container Instances Contributor" --scope /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/resourcegroup1 +++
++++az role assignment create --assignee <AML ObjectID> --role "Azure Container Instances Contributor" –scope /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/resourcegroup1+++

 ![](./media/image201.jpg)